 The concert featured pieces for traditional chamber ensembles such as a violin solo and string quartet and slowly transformed towards performers and instrumentations not usually seen on the art music stage.
 The more unusual acts include a piece for a rare antique 37-key Michelsonne toy piano (sounds like this), sound sculpture and multiple sizes of flutes, a three-movement work for a tap dancer which starts on sand and moves to raucous hoofing in the tap dancing tradition, an electric bass guitar solo, and finally a piece for baritone saxophone, low flutes, and an entire flock of chirping bird whistles invented by a mechanical engineer.
-If you click on the watch page link, you'll see video and audio excerpts showcasing rehearsals, the collaborative process, and a sneak peek of the concert.
+If you click on the watch page link, you'll see video and audio excerpts showcasing rehearsals, the collaborative process, and a few pieces from the concert.
 My colleagues and collaborators can be found in my blog posts, on the concert page, and on the links page.

 Thanks very much for stopping by, and stay tuned!